lu-cs-sde/JFeature/README.md

 The results are saved in: `~/workspace/jfeature/evaluation/results/YYYYMMDDHHMMSS`

-To generate a summary of the resutls run:
+To generate a summary of the results run:

 ```
 cd ~